0xcad/free_to_play/notes.md

 * add colors for who is who
 * add like, an image/reaction keyboard if you pay for it
 * pay for bold styling
+* so currently I send out the entire user on every chat message, both in websockets and in api return. this leads to a lot of potential user duplication. i could send out just the userID, and make the frontend do a lookup of users it has in its system??

 admin todo:
 * chat moderation